GaiaNet-AI/gaianet-node/README.md

 curl -sSfL 'https://github.com/GaiaNet-AI/gaianet-node/releases/latest/download/install.sh' | bash
 ```

+Then, follow the prompt on your screen to set up the environment path.
+The command line will begin with `source`.

 Initialize the node.
 It will download the model files and vector database files specified in the `$HOME/gaianet/config.json` file, and it could take a few minutes since the files are large.

 ```bash